abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation_cyclic.svg)

-Symmetry groups that have this idea of a "main" rotation, and in general, groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
-In these cases, the "main" rotation is called the group's *generator*.
+Symmetry groups that have such "main" rotation, and in general, groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
+The "main" rotation is called the group's *generator*.

 All rotation groups are cyclic groups.
-Another example of a cyclic group is, indeed, the natural numbers under addition.
+Another example of a cyclic group is, yes, the natural numbers under addition.
 Here we may use $+1$ or $-1$ as generators.

 ![The group of numbers under addition](../03_monoid/numbers_cyclic.svg)